-As outlined in AS/NZS 2589:2017 'Gypsum linings - Application and finishing', a visual inspection of wall and ceiling surfaces should be carried out from a distance of 1.5m or greater, under normal lighting conditions.
+As outlined in the Guide to Standards and Tolerances 20071, a visual inspection of wall and ceiling surfaces should be carried out from a distance of 1.5m or greater, under non-glancing lighting conditions.

-Plasterboard surfaces should not be inspected under high intensity lighting or under glancing light conditions.
+Plasterboard surfaces should not be inspected under glancing light conditions.

-Allowable tolerances for plasterboard joint build-up are outlined in AS/NZS 2589:2017 'Gypsum linings - Application and finishing'.
+Allowable tolerances for plasterboard joint buildup are outlined in AS 2589 'Gypsum Linings -Application and Finishing'.

-Refer AS/NZS 2589 and the relevant industry publications for guidance on conducting plasterboard joint inspections.
+Refer AS 2589 and the relevant industry publications for guidance on conducting plasterboard joint inspections.